-If a UE indicates it supports MPQUIC and ATSSS-LL, and if the network determines to apply both MPQUIC functionality and ATSSS-LL functionality for the UE's PDU session, the CP function shall provision separated downlink PDRs for MPQUIC traffic and for Non-MPQUIC traffic.
+If a UE indicates it supports MPQUIC and ATSSS-LL, and if the network determines to apply both to any MPQUIC-based functionality and ATSSS-LL functionality for the UE's PDU session, the CP function shall provision separated downlink PDRs for MPQUIC traffic and for Non-MPQUIC traffic.
 Correspondingly, different MARs shall be provisioned and associated with the separate downlink PDRs.
 The steering functionality shall be set to ATSSS-LL for the MAR associated with the downlink PDR for non-MPQUIC traffic.

+Editor's note: Whether UE will indicate separate capabilities on the support of MPQUIC IP, Ethernet is FFS.

-If a UE indicates it supports MPTCP, MPQUIC and ATSSS-LL, and if the network determines to apply all MPTCP functionality, MPQUIC functionality and ATSSS-LL functionality for the UE's PDU session, the CP function shall provision separated downlink PDRs for MPTCP traffic, MPQUIC traffic and for non-MPQUIC and non-MPTCP traffic.
+If a UE indicates it supports MPTCP, MPQUIC and ATSSS-LL, and if the network determines to apply all MPTCP functionality, MPQUIC-based functionalities and ATSSS-LL functionality for the UE's PDU session, the CP function shall provision separated downlink PDRs for MPTCP traffic, MPQUIC traffic and for non-MPQUIC and non-MPTCP traffic.
 Correspondingly, different MARs shall be provisionsed and associated with the separated downlink PDRs.
 The steering functionality shall be set to ATSSS-LL for the MAR associated with the downlink PDR for non-MPTCP traffic and non-MPQUIC traffic.

 If the autonomous load-balance is set in the Steering Mode Indicator, the Weight shall be treated as the default percentages, and the UPF may autonomously determine its own percentages for traffic splitting to maximize the aggregated bandwidth in the downlink direction.
 If the UE-assistance is set in the Steering Mode Indicator, the UE may inform the UPF on how it decided to distribute the UL traffic of the matching SDF.